bgoonz/stuff/SPOTIFY/docker-maven-plugin/README.md

 `<useConfigFile>true</useConfigFile>`, but now it is always active).

-Additionally the plugin will enable support for Google Container Registry if it is able to successfully load [Google's "Application Default Credentials"][ADC].
+Additionally the plugin will enable support for Google Container Registry if it is able to successfully load [Google's "Application Default Credentials"][adc].
 The plugin will also load Google credentials from the file pointed to by the environment variable `DOCKER_GOOGLE_CREDENTIALS` if it is defined.
 Since GCR authentication requires retrieving short-lived access codes for the given